eNMS-automation/eNMS/README.md

 [![eNMS](docs/_static/base/network_view.png)](http://afourmy.pythonanywhere.com/views/geographical_view)

 It encompasses the following aspects of network automation:
-- **Configuration Management Service**: Commit / Rollback of a configuration with Napalm or Netmiko.
+  - **Configuration Management Service**: Backup, change and rollback of configurations, saved in git.
-- **Ansible Service**: Sending and managing Ansible playbooks.
+  - **Ansible Service**: Storing and running Ansible playbooks.
-- **ReST Service**: Sending a ReST call (GET/POST/UPDATE/DELETE) with variable URL and payload.
+  - **REST Service**: Sending REST calls with variable URL and payload.
-- **Custom Services**: Any python script can be integrated into the web UI.
+  - **Python Script Service**: Any python script can be integrated into the web UI.
 If the script takes input parameters, a form will be automatically generated.
   - **Workflows**: Services can be combined together graphically in a workflow.
-- **Scheduling**: Services and workflows can be scheduled to start at a later time, or run periodically.
+  - **Scheduling**: Services and workflows can be scheduled to start at a later time, or run periodically with CRON.
-- **Event-driven automation**: Services and workflows can be triggered by an external event (ReST call or Syslog message).
+  - **Event-driven automation**: Services and workflows can be triggered by an external event (REST call, Syslog message, etc).

 [![Workflow System](docs/_static/base/workflow.gif)](http://afourmy.pythonanywhere.com/automation/workflow_builder/)